 Stamford and the Great North Road

-Ermine Street crossed the River Welland close to the current town, heading to the Roman town at Great Casterton slightly to the north (where Ermine Street crossed the smaller River Gwash).
+Ermine Street crossed the River Welland close to the current town.
+The stony ford used in Roman times gave the town its name (Steanford in the Anglo-Saxon Chronicle).
+The ford is in the meadows to the west of the town; the modern streets of Water Furlong and Roman Bank still follow the ancient road which was heading north to the Roman town at Great Casterton (where Ermine Street crossed the smaller River Gwash).

 Stamford prospered during the medieval period and as the post road developed so did the town’s coaching inns.